WSAI: 1980s and 1990s

 On March 23, 1987, WWNK dropped the simulcast of WWNK-FM and became oldies as "K-Rock".
 In 1988, AM 1360 returned to WSAI, which enhanced the oldies format.
 In 1992 WSAI became the first station in the market to have a sports talk format, but this did not last long.

 Charles Reynolds became the new owner of WSAI, but the station was leased out to Jacor Communications and the format was changed to adult standards.
 Jacor Communications then acquired the intellectual property of WCKY 1530 AM, and merged it with WLWA 550 AM (the former — and current — WKRC).
-On April 14, 1994, the WCKY calls were moved to 550 AM, the WSAI call letters and standards format moved to 1530 AM, and the former WSAI at AM 1360 became WAOZ, with a children's music format.
+On April 14, 1994, the WCKY calls were moved to 550 AM, the WSAI call letters and standards format moved to 1530 AM, and the former WSAI at AM 1360 became WAOZ, with a children's music format on April 18 of that year.

 On August 30, 1996, WAOZ changed its call letters to WAZU, with a news/talk format.
 That format, in turn, changed back to sports talk as "1360 Homer" on December 12, 1997.
 The WAZU call letters were changed to WCKY, following the merger of Jacor with iHeartMedia (then known as Clear Channel Communications) that allowed WKRC to be restored on 550 AM.

 "Homer" was initially seen by many as an also-ran in the market when compared to Cincinnati Reds flagship WLW, and against crosstown sports talk rival — and Bengals flagship — WBOB.
 However, WBOB — which simulcast the games with sister WUBE-FM — did not renew the Bengals' rights after the 1999 season, as its parent company AMFM merged with Clear Channel and both stations were split up.

 WCKY slowly gained respect by gaining the radio rights to the Cincinnati Bengals via a three-way arrangement with WLW and WOFX.
 "1360 Homer" served as the AM flagship when the Bengals and the Cincinnati Reds baseball team share the season schedule.
 After the Reds' season ends, the games moved to WLW.

 For several years the station operated as Original Hits 1530, WSAI and featured a nostalgia format featuring former TV personalities Bob Braun, Nick Clooney and Wirt Cain.